OkwirFrances/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile prints the content of etc/passwd
 3-twofiles display the content of /etc/passwd and /etc/hosts
 4-lastlines display the last 10 lines in /etc/passwd
+5-firstlines display the first 1o lines in /etc/passwd